-Hands up who knows the only destination with its own timezone, and yet said timezone, has nothing to do with time.
-Say bula vinaka! to Fiji time!
+Hands up who knows the only destination with its own timezone, but one which has absolutely nothing to do with time.
+Say bula vinaka to Fiji time!
 Here’s some fun facts about our neighbour.

 Not something to concern yourself with today, but the Fijians of old were fierce cannibals.
 In order to maintain their stance on the island, they took part in conquering their enemies and then dining on them!
 The practice certainly deterred seafaring European settlers, and locals now regard that time in their history as na gauna ni tevoro or ‘time of the devil’.
 The last known victim was Thomas Baker, a missionary who along with shoes, was boiled for dinner.
 And what was Baker’s misfeasance?
 He made the fatal error of touching the head of the village chef an act equivalent to a declaration of war.
 Oops!

 Fire walking originated in Fiji about 500 years ago, and the story goes that in the village of Nakarovu, an old man told stories to young people after they gave him a gift.
 Tunaiviqalita promised the old man a fresh eel, so he went looking for one in a stream.
 He put his hand in the water and pulled out a tapa cloth with something wriggling inside.
 He unwound the tapa and a small man jumped out pleading not to be killed.
 He told Tunaiviqalita that he could make him very rich, but Tunaiviqalita didn’t want, or even need, money.
 So the small man said he could gift him the ability to walk on fire.
 Doubtful, Tunaiviqalita asked to be shown, and sure as anything, the small man built a fire under stones and they danced on them without any injury.
 Tunaiviqalita was overjoyed at the powerful gift he’d been given, and to this day, his bloodline are still able to walk on fire.